IndyGo Recognizes Two Service Areas

 Timeline

 IndyGo understands that even the most favorable changes may require time for adjustment.
 Current clients, as of October 2022, who take trips to, from or within the premium service area will be exempt from the new policy until January 2025, unless their place of residence changes or their client eligibility ends.
-New clients who live or travel to the area outside of the ADA area as of October 2022 will fall under the new policy in January 2023.
+New clients who live or travel to the area outside of the ADA area as of October 2022 now fall under the new policy that began January 2023.

 On September 23, 2021, the IPTC Board of Directors reviewed, considered and adopted the Beyond ADA policies.
 A summary of the changes:

-- Beginning January 1, 2023, IndyGo will have two service areas – ADA and Beyond ADA (branding pending).
+• Beginning January 1, 2023, IndyGo has two service areas – ADA and Beyond ADA (branding pending).

-- Individuals who become eligible clients following January 1, 2023 and have trips that begin or end in the Beyond the ADA area will be subject to the new policies.
+• Individuals who become eligible clients following January 1, 2023, and have trips that begin or end in the Beyond the ADA area are subject to the new policies.

-- Trips that begin or end outside the ADA will have a fare of $7.00 per one-way trip.
+• Trips that begin or end outside the ADA have a fare of $7.00 per one-way trip.

-- Hours from the service will deviate from existing hours
+• Hours from the service deviated from existing hours.

 For more details, please review the Beyond ADA policy above.
 If you have additional questions, please contact the IndyGo Customer Care Center.